rkitapha/VideoFeed/README.md

     - There is one Video model that stores the video url with a UUID and a Video Response model that handles the json for getting the video urls from the api

 **Memory Management**
   - Firstly, none of the videos or video url are stored locally, they only live within the view.
 The videos from the url are preloaded only when needed.
-If I were to store the videos locally or cached them, the memory would grow exponentially espeically with alot of big video files
+If I were to store the videos locally or cached them, the memory would grow exponentially, given some big video sizes
   - I have preloaded the videos and stored them as AVPlayers in a players dictionary so that you can access previously loaded players when you swipe up and down in the video feed
   - I use LazyVStack to prevent unnecessary memory usage and slow rendering of the videoes, since we could have a large list of videos.
 As well as to try to keep the scrolling smooth